How to top up your ISA

 Your annual ISA allowance is valuable – it allows you to possibly get more back from your investments because you don’t pay income tax, tax on dividends and capital gains tax on any returns.
-You can invest the full amount (up to £15,240 in 2016/17) into an Investment ISA, cash ISA or an innovative finance ISA, or alternatively split it between two or even three ISAs, providing you stay within the overall £15,240 limit.
+You can invest the full amount (up to £20,000 in 2017/18) into an Investment ISA, cash ISA, innovative finance ISA or lifetime ISA,1 or alternatively split it between these ISAs, providing you stay within the overall £20,000 limit.
+However, with a lifetime ISA you can only pay in up to £4,000.

 You can also withdraw money from your ISA and replace it into the same account in the same tax year, without this replacement counting towards your annual ISA limit.
 This is known as your flexible ISA allowance.
 Even dividend payments taken outside your ISA counts as withdrawals so it’s worthwhile checking if this applies to you.